nvaccess/nvda/user_docs/en/userGuide.md

 The read-only text box shows the current mirror URL.
 If no mirror is in use (i.e. the NV Access Add-on Store server is being used), "No mirror" is displayed.

-If you wish to change the Add-on Store server mirror, press the "Change..." button to open the [Set Add-on Store Mirror dialog](#SetURLDialog).
+If you wish to change the Add-on Store mirror, press the "Change..." button to open the [Set Add-on Store Mirror dialog](#SetURLDialog).

 #### Windows OCR Settings {#Win10OcrSettings}